 You can manage and prioritize epics and stand-alone features in the epic backlog.
 Click a title of an epic or a stand-alone feature to open a slide-out panel with more information about that work item.
 If the epic contains child features or capabilities, you can also click the expand arrow next to the epic name to manage and prioritize the features or capabilities within the epic

-- Pull rank.
-You can use a theme rank to sort epics and stand-alone features.
-This option is available only if you have a program and a PI selected on the Configuration bar.
+- Pull rank: You can use a theme rank to sort epics and stand-alone features.
+This option is available only if you have a program or a program and a PI selected on the Configuration bar.
 Otherwise, to prioritize your epics and stand-alone features, you can drag them to the necessary position.
 The ranking is disabled if filtering is on.
 As epics can span multiple program increments, epic rankings are independent of the program increment.

-- Rank.
-This is the rank of a work item in the PI selected.
-If no PI is selected, this is the overall rank of the work item for the program or portfolio selected.
+- Rank: The number displayed at the far left of an epic's row is the rank of the epic in the selected PI.
+If no PI is selected, this is the overall rank of the feature for the program or portfolio selected.

-- Schedule.
-The sprint the epic or stand-alone feature will be delivered in.
+- Schedule: The PI the epic or stand-alone feature will be delivered in.

 The Columns Shown option offers to select which columns to display, providing some level of customization.